reach-lab/MixWildGUI/README.md

 ### Running a .jar file ###

-1. Please go to downloads and click on the file ...
-(Pending)
+1. Please go to downloads and click on the file "MixWild_v1.jar".
+Link: https://bitbucket.org/adityaponnada/mixreg/downloads/
 2. Once downloaded, run the .jar file
+3. NOTE: It is important to keep the JAVA on your PC updated to run a .Jar file

 ### Running a .exe file ###
 1. Please go to downloads and click on the file ...